This easy roasted acorn squash is the perfect fall side dish! Brushed with a delicious maple butter and baked to sticky perfection.

 Let's make maple butter!

-Now that our squash is cut into slices, we can get to work on the maple butter for our baked acorn squash.
-Here are the ingredients you’ll need:
+Now that our squash is cut into slices, we can get to work on the maple butter.
+Here are the ingredients you'll need:

 - butter- I used salted butter.
 If you use unsalted butter, add a little extra salt at the end!